valentine-dit/directory-sso-profile/README.md

 ### Configuration

 Secrets such as API keys and environment specific configurations are placed in `conf/env/secrets-do-not-commit` - a file that is not added to version control.
-To create a template secrets file with dummy values run `make init_secrets`.
+To create a template secrets file with dummy values run `make secrets`.

 ### Commands